-- we do not change the Charge Base we use to calculate the rider fee, and - the Buffers, Floors, Trigger Rates, Caps, and Participation Rates for the substituted Index will apply to the new Index.
+- we do not change the Charge Base we use to calculate the product and rider fees, and - the Buffers, Floors, Trigger Rates, Caps, and Participation Rates for the substituted Index will apply to the new Index.
 We do not change the Buffers, Floors, Trigger Rates, Caps, or Participation Rates that were in effect on the Term Start Date.